 OECD Home › Industry and entrepreneurship › Industry and globalisation › Latest Documents

-This paper deals with the contribution of information and communication technology (ICT) to economic growth and to labour and multi-factor productivity.
+This paper presents international comparisons of the contribution of information and communication technology (ICT) to output and productivity growth during the 1990s.

 At its 99th session on 5-6 July 2001 the Council Working Party held in depth discussion on the evolution of the world shipbuilding markets, their underlying policies and how to follow up the instructions given to the OECD by the 2001 meeting of t...